Tutorial

 Step 3: Upload a file from your device

-You pick a local file on the phone. sshChat uploads it to the remote server path you choose.
+Pick a local file on the phone. sshChat uploads it to the remote server path you choose.

-Small config files, text snippets, replacement assets, or a quick patch file when you are away from your laptop.
+Good uses: small config files, text snippets, replacement assets, or a quick patch file when you are away from your laptop.

 Pick the destination path carefully before upload so you do not overwrite the wrong file on the server.